Electricity sector of the United States: Renewable energy

 According to a report by the Interior Department, U.S. wind power – including off-shore turbines – could more than meet U.S. electricity needs.
 The Department of Energy has said wind power could generate 20% of US electricity by 2030.

 Several solar thermal power stations, including the new 64 MW Nevada Solar One, have also been built.
 The largest of these solar thermal power stations is the SEGS group of plants in the Mojave Desert with a total generating capacity of 354 MW, making the system the largest solar plant of any kind in the world.

-Energy efficiency and conservation

-The federal government promotes energy efficiency through the Energy Star program.
-The Alliance to Save Energy, an industry group, also promotes energy efficiency.